March 2020 Update: Join me on Twitter, @InvestorBlain!

 Cons: No HTML 5 charting or free streaming real-time data.

 4. Yahoo Finance

 Yahoo Finance upgraded its entire charting experience in the Spring of 2019.
-Today, Yahoo Finance offers clean HTML 5 charts that are clear, easy to use, and great for everyday investors (which is why it is on this list).
-Yahoo Finance is also an excellent website for stock quotes, research, and news (less the ads).
+Today, Yahoo Finance offers clean HTML 5 charts that are clear, easy to use, and ideal for everyday investors.
+Yahoo Finance is also an excellent website for stock quotes, research, and news (less the annoying ads).
 Unfortunately, the new charts restrict advanced features like key event overlays, requiring a subscription to Yahoo Finance Premium for $34.99/mo.

 Pros: Clean, full screen stock charts are easy to read and customize.

 Cons: The best features are locked away behind a paywall.

 5. Google Finance